Upfront (advertising): Australia

 Upfronts (also referred to by the British television naming of showcase) in Australia, are a relatively new concept to the industry, introduced in the 2010s, and are not always a lavish affair.
 Upfronts are typically held between October and December before the start of the Southern Hemisphere's summer non-ratings period, highlighting programming for the next calendar year.

-Unlike American upfronts, a detailed schedule for the year ahead is not typically released, as the Australian market, with a smaller population, is more apt to change schedules if a certain programme schedule does not immediately work out, and the growth of their streaming platforms allows lower-rated import programmes from the United States and United Kingdom to air without materially affecting the broadcast network.
-Announcements regarding new programmes, axing confirmations and casting news are revealed to advertisers and the media.
-All three commercial networks (Seven, Nine, and Ten) as well as both public broadcasters (ABC and SBS) hold upfront events for their suite of channels, with the ABC having also used the term showcase to describe the event.
+Unlike American upfronts, a detailed schedule for the year ahead is not typically released, as the Australian market, with a smaller population, is more apt to change schedules if a certain program schedule does not immediately work out, and the growth of their streaming platforms allows lower-rated import programs from the United States and United Kingdom to air without materially affecting the broadcast network.
+Announcements regarding new programs, axing confirmations and casting news are revealed to advertisers and the media.
+All three commercial networks (Seven, Nine, and 10) as well as both public broadcasters (ABC and SBS) hold upfront events for their suite of channels, with the ABC having also used the term showcase to describe the event.
 The dominant subscription platform Foxtel showcase programming airing across all their cable channels, rather than each cable network holding separate events.